fathertime100/apollo-coin/README.md

 ```
 As long as your server says **"Active: active (running)"**, you're good to go.

-g.  **Check the servers network connectivity.** Next, we'll verify that the masternode service is syncing blocks with the network.
+h.  **Check the servers network connectivity.** Next, we'll verify that the masternode service is syncing blocks with the network.
 Run the command below.
 ```
 Apollond getinfo
 ```
 You will see a result that is similiar to this:
 ```
 {
-    "version" : "v1.0.3.0-60028",
+    "version" : "v1.0.4.0-60028",
-    "protocolversion" : 60028,
+    "protocolversion" : 60030,
     "walletversion" : 60000,
     "balance" : 0.00000000,
     "darksend_balance" : 0.00000000,